 Treats eye pain and swelling after eye surgery.
 Also treats itching and swelling of the eye caused by allergies or certain conditions.
 This medicine is a corticosteroid.

 Dextenza, MaxidexThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to dexamethasone, or if you have certain other eye infections (including herpes simplex, mycobacterial eye infection).

 Insert, Liquid, Ointment, Drop

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

-- If you wear contact lenses, remove them before you put the drops in your eyes.
+- Remove your contact lenses before you put the drops into your eyes.
 Wait at least 15 minutes before you put your lenses back in.